romeo-mhakayakora/knowledge/content/computer-science/distributed-systems/01-epidemic-gossip.md

 By combining them, all servers sync in $O(\log N)$ rounds — avoiding the stall-out of pure Push and the slow start of pure Pull.
 The mathematics you just worked through is the reason those systems can stay consistent across millions of machines.

 ---

-## Rumor Mongering: A Complex Epidemic with Termination
+# Rumor Mongering

+---

-### Plain English: Why Rumor Mongering Is Different from Anti-Entropy
+## Plain English: Why Rumor Mongering Is Different from Anti-Entropy

 Anti-entropy never stops.
 Nodes keep reconciling forever.
 This is wasteful — once everyone has the update, why keep asking?